 Why Your Love Language Matters

 Of course, while finding out your love language is interesting (who doesn’t like quizzes??), the real reason you should know yours (and your spouse’s) is because it can help your marriage as well.
 It’s true.
+(And who wouldn’t want to help make their marriage exciting again?)

 By figuring out the what your spouse’s love language is, you can stop focusing so much on tasks that he doesn’t appreciate so much and start focusing more on tasks that he does.